 No. The SBA is waving its usual requirement that you try to obtain some or all of the loan funds from other sources (i.e., waiving the Credit Elsewhere requirement).

 How long will this program last?

-The PPP program received $284 billion in new funding in December 2020, and is extended to May 31, 2021.
+The PPP program received $248 billion in new funding in December 2020, and at that time the program was extended to March 31, 2021.
 Funds are once again expected to go quickly, so we encourage you to apply as quickly as you can.

 How many loans can I take out under this program?

 The initial PPP loan program was intended to allow only one loan per EIN.
 However, as of the revisions in late 2020, if you already received PPP funding but qualify and can demonstrate sufficient economic harm, you may be eligible for a “second draw” PPP loan (see above).